 I like to cut the carrier sheet around the iron on, close to the edge, just to make it easier for handling.

 What Settings do you use on the EasyPress for SportFlex Iron-On?

-(here’s a handy chart to print out to use, just right click and select, open image in new tab, then print from there).
+(here’s a handy chart to print out to use, just right-click and select, Open image in a new tab, then print from there).

 Next, place your item that you are applying the iron-on to on the EasyPress mat.
 Make sure it’s flat and there are no wrinkles.
 My sweatshirt was polyester, so I set my EasyPress to 305 and 30 seconds.
 If you don’t have the mat NO WORRIES, a folded towel works great!

 I then pre-heated my sweatshirt by placing the EasyPress on it for 5 seconds.